CESNET/dp3/docs/data_model.md

 # DP³ data model

-Basic elements of the DP³ data model are *entities* (or objects), each entity record (object instance) has a set of *attributes*.
+Basic elements of the DP³ data model are *entity types* (like classes), each *entity* (or class instance) has a set of *attributes*.
-Each attribute has some value (associated to a particular entity), timestamp (history of previous values can be stored) and optionally confidence value.
+Each attribute has some value (associated to a particular entity type), timestamp (history of previous values can be stored) and optionally confidence value.